 - Looking to the leader to prove that the meeting will work

 Cultures that find themselves locked into this stage are frequently described as “Command Control” where much decision-making is completed by management.
 Therefore, participants stay focused on “I” such as, “I wish I had eaten something before this meeting.”

 Storming—Key words: Conflict (differences) and creativity.
 Here groups begin to acknowledge differences in perspectives; conflict is characteristic between members or between members and leader.
+The Integral theory states that impact of the meeting deliverable can get people to stop thinking selfishly.
 Consequently, some landmarks include:

 - Struggle for control